- Power Morcellator

 Nathan C. Bess

-Nathan Bess is a partner with Aylstock, Witkin, Kreis & Overholtz, PLLC.
+Nathan Bess is a of Counsel Attorney with Aylstock, Witkin, Kreis & Overholtz, PLLC.
 He was a Wilkins Scholar at the University of the South in Sewanee, Tennessee, where he earned his Bachelor of Arts in Economics.
 He received his law degree from the Levin College of Law at the University of Florida, where he also completed a certificate in Environmental and Land Use Law.

 Mr. Bess leads the Environmental Law and Toxic Torts practice at the firm and also practices in the areas of Pharmaceutical Mass Torts, Defective Device Mass Torts, and other complex litigation.
 He has experience in toxic torts involving groundwater, soil, and dust contamination.
 In the mass torts context, Mr. Bess has been involved in all aspects of pharmaceutical and medical device litigation, and has been involved with MDL litigation involving Actos, Hormone Replacement Therapy, Transvaginal Mesh, Trasylol, Paxil, Yaz, Pradaxa, the BP Oil Spill, and other defective drugs or devices.